The Marketing Flywheel was conceived on the benign and thoughtful ideology of delighting and providing an experience.

 The flywheel model is shaped in a way that aims to achieve long term goals of trust and efficiency.
 You cannot expect this model to show you instant results.

 Your due patience is the major need of this marketing flywheel model as it will benefit you greatly once you have established your credibility and proficiency in the market.
 Your customers will first need to acquaint themselves with you well enough so that when the need arises to buy your product, they don’t need to see your advertisement.

 The core of this strategy is to create quality content and not market aggressively.
 You will not be forcing your client to buy the product or service.
-You will only build a brand image by writing informative blog posts, email courses, engaging social media content etc so the customer builds a relationship with you before needing your product/service.
+You will only build a brand image by writing informative blog posts, email courses, engaging social media content, etc so the customer builds a relationship with you before needing your product/service.

 Why Should You Consider Moving from Funnel to Flywheel

-The marketing flywheel is revolutionized version of the funnel.
+The marketing flywheel is a revolutionized version of the funnel.
 So if you are letting go of the funnel to adopt the flywheel model, you aren’t really letting go of the funnel.

-The one major drawback of the funnel was it’s approach to customers.
+The one major drawback of the funnel was its approach to customers.
 Once the conversion was done, the funnel fell flat on retaining customers and bringing them back to the start.
 The Marketing Flywheel just corrects that.

-With the flywheel, you are facilitating the movement of your functions so that maximum energy will be stored at the centre - where your customer is.
+With the flywheel, you are facilitating the movement of your functions so that maximum energy will be stored at the center – where your customer is.
 Your focus is shifted from aggressively writing ads to selling an experience rather than a product/service.